stevejobws/iGRLDTI/README.md

     - python main.py

 ### Requirements
-HINGRL is tested to work under Python 3.6.2
+iGRLDTI is tested to work under Python 3.6.2
 The required dependencies for iGRLDTI are Keras, PyTorch, TensorFlow, numpy, pandas, scipy, and scikit-learn.

 ### Contacts